HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 ### Adding Additional Routes

-In the last two steps, we learned how to set up the basic `Router` component and inject our very first `Route` component.
+In the last two steps, we learned how to set up the basic `BrowserRouter` component and inject our very first `Route` component.

 Next, we want to add components for `About` and `Login`: